AlexJones0/obfusCate/README.md

 > python3 -m pytest --capture=sys --verbose tests
 ```

-replacing `python3` with `python` or `py` with your python path as is necessary.
+replacing `python3` with `python` or `py` according to your python path.
 This will run the full test suite, including unit, integration, system and obfuscation correctness tests.
 As such, you can expect that these tests will take a while to run purely because of the obfuscation correctness testing (on default settings this takes about 5 minutes for me).

 If you navigate to `tests/test_obfuscation.py`, you can change the value of the `INTEGRATION_TEST_STYLE` variable to be different `UsedDepth` enumerated values, to run obfuscation correctness tests that fit your needs.
 Note that these test cases grow exponentially, so you can roughly expect (on a standard modern laptop, note these are rough estimates):
 - `UsedDepth.NONE`: 0 seconds, 0 tests